garagehive/garagehive.github.io/docs/garagehive-training.md

 ---
 layout: docs
-title: Garage Hive Training Modules - Beginners
+title: Garage Hive Training Modules for Beginners - Service Advisor
 ---

-#   Garage Hive Training Module - Service Advisor - Beginners
+# Garage Hive Training Modules: Service Advisor

-These training modules are designed to train users on the basic process in Garage Hive.
+These training modules are designed to train **Service Advisor** users on the basic processes in Garage Hive.
 Users will be tested on all the modules before your go-live date and scored on progress.

 It is important to understand all elements of the process to benefit from all the value Garage Hive has to offer.